seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-5-Multi-Device.md

 EdgeMind is transitioning from a technical experiment into a genuine product that demonstrates what’s possible when a single Architect-Solopreneur applies clear intent, rigorous contracts, intelligent orchestration, and disciplined execution.

-This is the future of building: fewer people, higher leverage, stronger systems.
+This is the future of building: **fewer people, higher leverage, stronger systems**.

 ---

 **Let’s keep building together:**
 - Would you like the Architect-Solopreneur Framework v0.1 released as a public GitHub repo with EdgeMind as the reference implementation?
 - What topic should I prioritize in Part 6?